Erudus/erudus-icons/README.md

 ## Source Vectors

 The source artwork used to create the icons can be found int the src folder along with svg files for each icon.

+## Example artwork

+The examples folder contains an AI file which uses the font (you need to install it on our system).
+We used this file to generate some useable png and svg files for each icon.
+These are also contained in the examples folder.